dennisshevtsov/code-convention/README.md

 }
 ```
 * Do add a doc comment for each public or internal class, method and property.
-* Do use one empry line between logical block.
+* Do use one empty line between logical block.
 Do not use an empty line in an end of class, method etc.
 * Do use logical block #ifdef
 * Do split usings to three logical blocks: microsoft, third-party, proj.
 Do sort usings alphabeticaly.
 * Do use coma after an enam value.